 Founded in 1939 by governmental decree, CNRS has the following missions:

 - To evaluate and carry out all research capable of advancing knowledge and bringing social, cultural, and economic benefits for society.

 - To contribute to the application and promotion of research results.

 - To develop scientific information.

 - To support research training.

 - To participate in the analysis of the national and international scientific climate and its potential for evolution in order to develop a national policy.

 CNRS research fields

-As the largest fundamental research organization in Europe, CNRS carried out research in all fields of knowledge, through its seven institutes:
+As the largest fundamental research organization in Europe, CNRS carried out research in all fields of knowledge, through its ten institutes: